FemiofAfrica/minimalist-finance-hub/FIELD_NAME_CONVENTIONS.md

 # Field Name Conventions

-This document outlines the naming conventions used throughout the EvryFin application to help maintain consistency and avoid confusion.
+This document outlines the naming conventions used throughout the Kpege application to help maintain consistency and avoid confusion.

 ## Overview
-This document outlines the naming conventions used throughout the EvryFin application to help maintain consistency and avoid confusion.
+This document outlines the naming conventions used throughout the Kpege application to help maintain consistency and avoid confusion.

 ## General Principles